-Run a stakeholder survey and organise the 11th Transparency Workshop in order to receive feedback from stakeholders.
+Run a stakeholder survey and organise the $11^{\rm th}$ Transparency Workshop in order to receive feedback from stakeholders.

-The main objectives of ENTSOG Interoperability Working Group (INT WG) for 2017 are:
+The main objectives of ENTSOG Interoperability Working Group (INT WG) for 2017

-- To monitor the implementation and functioning of the Network Code on Interoperability and Data Exchange rules (INT NC) - ▲ The follow-up of on-going processes related to gas quality standardisation. - ✓ To finalise the impact analysis of a binding reference to the CEN standard EN 16726:2015 in the INT NC and, subject to the result, submit an amendment proposal to ACER - ✓ To review and update existing common network operation tools (CNOTs) to support the implementation of the Data Exchange rules developed in the Network Codes, if required - To support the transparency WG (if requested) in the development and maintenance of data exchange requirements for Market Integrity and Transparency. - ✓ To develop recommendations relating to the coordination of technical cooperation between Member States, Energy Community and third-country transmission system operators (Art 8 (3) c) Regulation (EC) No.715/2009) - ✓ Within the framework of the revised SoS regulation, to facilitate the functioning of the Regional Coordination System for Gas (RCSG) as CNOT for emergency conditions (Art 8 (3) c) Regulation (EC) No. 715/2009). - To fulfil ENTSOG's tasks regarding the (revised) SoS regulation in liaison with the GIE SoS TF and System Development - ▲ To operate the Local Issuing Office for Energy Identification Coding scheme
+- To monitor the implementation and functioning of the Network Code on Interoperability and Data Exchange rules (INT NC) - The follow-up of on-going processes related to gas quality standardisation - To review and update existing common network operation tools (CNOTs) to support the implementation of the Data Exchange rules developed in the Network Codes, if required - ▲ To support the transparency WG (if requested) in the development and maintenance of data exchange requirements for Market Integrity and Transparency. - To develop recommendations relating to the coordination of technical cooperation between Member States, Energy Community and third-country transmission system operators (Art 8 (3) c) Regulation (EC) No. 715/2009) - Within the framework of the revised SoS regulation, to facilitate the functioning of the Regional Coordination System for Gas (RCSG) as CNOT for emergency conditions (Art 8 (3) c) Regulation (EC) No. 715/2009). - ▲ To fulfil ENTSOG's tasks regarding the (revised) SoS regulation in liaison with the GIE SoS TF and System Development - To operate the Local Issuing Office for Energy Identification Coding scheme